 The University of North Carolina at Greensboro is one of the seventeen campuses of The University of North Carolina, the birthplace of public higher education in America.
-Administered by President Thomas W. Ross and overseen by The UNC Board of Governors, each campus is headed by its own chancellor and Board of Trustees.
+Administered by President Margaret Spellings and overseen by The UNC Board of Governors, each campus is headed by its own chancellor and Board of Trustees.

-In recommending Gilliam to the Board of Governors, Ross said: "In a stellar career that spans three decades, Frank Gilliam has distinguished himself as a faculty member, researcher and top-notch administrator.
-He has taught and held senior leadership positions at one of our nation's best known and most respected public universities.
-And at each step along the way, he has proven himself to be an engaged and effective leader who promotes openness and collaboration, strategic thinking and creative problem-solving, and a real-life commitment to academic excellence and community partnership.
-UNC Greensboro is fortunate to gain a leader with this wealth of talent, passion and commitment."
+He has taught and held senior leadership positions at the University of California at Los Angeles (UCLA), one of our nation's best-known and most-respected public universities.
+At each step throughout his career Gilliam has proven to be an engaged leader who promotes openness and collaboration, strategic thinking and creative problem solving, and demonstrates a strong commitment to academic excellence and community partnership.

 Dr. Gilliam was appointed Dean of the UCLA Luskin School of Public Affairs in September 2008, and was a longtime UCLA Professor of Public Policy and Political Science.
 His research focused on strategic communications, public policy, electoral politics, and racial and ethnic politics.